3.4 Material Accounting policies Information

 e) Inventories

-All inventories are stated at lower of 'Cost and Net Realizable Value':
+All inventories are stated at lower of 'Cost and Net Realizable Value'.

 i.
 Stores and spares, packing materials and raw materials are valued at lower of cost and net realisable value and for this purpose, cost is determined on First in First Out (FIFO) basis.
 Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 However, the aforesaid items are not valued below cost if the finished products in which they are to be incorporated are expected to be sold at or above cost.

 ii.
 Finished products and Work in Progress are valued at lower of cost and net realisable value and for this purpose.
-Cost of finished goods and work in progress includes direct materials, direct labour and an appropriate proportion of variable and fixed overhead expenditure, the latter being allocated on the basis of normal operating capacity.
+Cost of finished goods and work in

 iii.
 Traded goods are valued at lower of cost and net realizable value.
 Cost is determined on a weighted average basis.